1936 Macdonald Brier

 The 1936 Macdonald Brier, the Canadian men's national curling championship, was held from March 2 to 5, 1936 at the Granite Club in Toronto, Ontario.
 This was the first Brier in which teams from British Columbia and Prince Edward Island would participate, increasing the field from 8 to 10 teams.
 This arrangement remained until when Newfoundland was added to the Brier field.

-Team Manitoba, who was skipped by Ken Watson, captured the Brier Tankard with a round robin record of 8-1.
+Team Manitoba, skipped by Ken Watson, captured the Brier Tankard with a round robin record of 8-1.
 This was Manitoba's seventh Brier championship overall and the first of three titles for Watson as a skip.
-A tiebreaker game was played to determine the runner-up as both Team Alberta and Team New Brunswick finished the round robin with 7-2 records.
+A tiebreaker game was played to determine the runner-up, as both Team Alberta and Team New Brunswick finished the round robin with 7-2 records.
 Alberta defeated New Brunswick 8-6 in the tiebreaker to finish runner-up.